mjpernot/mysql-lib/README.md

 # Classification (U)

 # Description:
-  This project consists of a number of Python files that are common function libraries and classes for connecting to and operating in a MySQL database system.
-These programs are not standalone programs, but are available for python programs to utilize.
+  This project consists of a number of Python files that contain common function libraries and classes for connecting to and operating in a MySQL database and Mysql replication set.

 ###  This README file is broken down into the following sections:
   * Prerequisites
   * Installation
-  * Program Descriptions
   * Testing
     - Unit